elwin013/thinking-in-streams-presentation-examples/README.md

 # Thinking in Streams - presentation examples

-All examples tested using Oracle OpenJDK 24.
+All examples tested using Oracle OpenJDK 24 (available at https://jdk.java.net/24/).

 Examples:
 * `Ex0_*` are the playgrounds to live code